What we do

 Minehead & District Cats Protection was set up in May 2009 and is run by a small band of busy volunteers.
 Sadly, there always seems to be cats who need our help in being rescued and rehomed, neutered or reunited with their owners.

-Prospective owners all have a Home Visit before they can adopt one of our cats.
+Prospective owners have a Home Visit before they adopt one of our cats.
 This is just to ensure that the right cat is going to be placed in the right home.
 After all, we hope that this will be their 'forever home' so we need a purrfect match.
 All we ask in return is a fee which goes towards caring for the next needy cat.
 For information on cats for rehoming please check out our 'Adopt A Cat' page or telephone our branch on 01643 653053.

 Neutering is a vital part of our work and we offer a voucher scheme to help with the costs of neutering your pet.
 Please telephone the branch on 01643 653053 for further details.

 The more cats that can be neutered the less cats there will be needing our help through no fault of their own.
 Not only does neutering stop unwanted kittens (a single unneutered, female cat can be responsible for 20,000 descendants in 5 years) it also:

 - Means your cat is less likely to fight, thus reduce the risk of catching life threatening diseases transmitted by bites and saliva